zestedesavoir/zmarkdown/packages/remark-captions/README.md

         }
       ]
     }
   ]
 }
 ```

-Table are also supported with such a code :
+Tables are also supported, example:

 ```markdown
 head1| head2